froala/angular-froala/README.md

 ###Methods

-To use the methods availible access the editor instance from your froalaOptions object and use it as described in the [method docs](http://editor.froala.com/methods). example:
+To use the methods availible, access the editor instance from your froalaOptions object `$scope.options.froala(method)` and use it as described in the [method docs](http://editor.froala.com/methods). example:

 ```javascript
 function myCtrl($scope){